Biodiversity and Pollutant Countermeasures

 Reduction of Chemical Emissions

-We strives to prevent health hazards and minimize the environmental impact of chemical substances in the processes of development, manufacturing, distribution, use, consumption and disposal.
-We appropriately design chemical substances in accordance with laws and regulations, evaluate their safety based on the latest information collected in cooperation with government agencies and affiliated organizations, manufacture our products using optimal facilities, and strive to reduce emissions of chemical substances.
-For example, we are taking measures to reduce the amount of chemical substances we use that are released into the environment and transferred through the Chemical Substances Control Law*1 and the PRTR system*2.
-Furthermore, in order to minimize the impact of chemical substances on workers, we are promoting the reduction of emissions and the use of safer alternatives by improving processes and equipment through the implementation of risk assessments of chemical substances, as mandated by the revised Industrial Safety and Health Act.
+For example, we are taking measures to control and reduce the amount of chemical substances we use that are released into the environment and transferred through the Chemical Substances Control Law*1and the PRTR system*2.
+Furthermore, in order to minimize the impact of chemical substances on workers, we are promoting exposure countermeasures, the reduction of emissions, and the use of safer alternatives by improving work procedures, processes and equipment through the implementation of risk assessments of chemical substances, as mandated by the revised Industrial Safety and Health Act.

 The Group does not use or produce substances that fall under the Stockholm Convention on Persistent Organic Pollutants*3.

-Chemical substance release and transfer notification based on the “Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof”
+Chemical substance release and transfer notification based on the "Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof".

-*2PRTR Law
+*2PRTR system

 Short for "Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof," it is intended to promote the voluntary control of chemical substances by business operators in order to prevent the risk of damaging the environment.